EinsteinToolkit/et2022uidaho/_lectures/12-Contributed1/index.md

 ---
 layout: default
 usemathjax: true
-title: "Contributed talk 1"
+title: "FUKA Initial data codes"
-author: TBA
+author: Samuel Tootle
-institution: TBA
+institution: Goethe University, Frankfurt, Germany
-shortinst: TBA
+shortinst: Goethe University
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"